 Return on Equity Formula | Return on Equity Ratio

-The return on equity ratio (also known as the return on net worth) reveals the amount of return earned by investors on their investments in a business.
+The return on equity ratio reveals the amount of return earned on the shareholders' equity invested in a business.
+The measurement is commonly used by investors to evaluate current and prospective business investments.
 This return can be improved when a business buys back its own stock from investors, or by using more debt and less equity to fund its operations.

 The use of debt to buy back stock and thereby increase the return on equity can backfire.
 The new debt brings with it a new fixed expense in the form of interest payments.
 If sales decline, this added cost of debt could trigger a steep decline in profits that could end in bankruptcy.
 Thus, a business that relies too much on debt to enhance its shareholder returns may find itself in significant financial trouble.

 The president of Finchley Fireworks has been granted a bonus plan that is triggered by an increase in the return on equity.
 Finchley has $2,000,000 of equity, of which the president plans to buy back $600,000 with the proceeds of a loan that has a 6% after-tax interest rate.
 The following table models this plan: